n1kdo/temperature-sht30/Readme.md

 ## hardware

-This uses a Raspberry Pi Pico W and a SHT30 sensor (from Amazon?)
+This uses a Raspberry Pi Pico W and a SHT30 sensor (from Amazon).

 The sensor is wired to the Pico W as follows: